Make Excel fly: Interact with Excel from Python and vice versa.

 xlwings is a BSD-licensed Python library that makes it easy to call Python from Excel and vice versa:

 - Interact with Excel from Python using a syntax that is close to VBA yet Pythonic.

 - Replace your VBA macros with Python code and still pass around your workbooks as easy as before.

 xlwings fully supports NumPy arrays and Pandas DataFrames.
 It works with Microsoft Excel on Windows and Mac.

 xlwings is currently in an early stage.
 The API might change in backward incompatible ways.

 Interact with Excel from Python

-Writing some values to Excel and adding a chart is as easy as:
+Writing/reading values to/from Excel and adding a chart is as easy as:

 Sub RandomNumbers() RunPython ("import mymodule; mymodule.rand_numbers()") End Sub